Indexer from scratch

 Final code for this mini-tutorial is available in this repo.

-commands in squids.
-If you'd like to do that too you can use the commands.json
+The commands listed here are often abbreviated as custom sqd commands in squids.
+If you'd like to do that too you can use the commands.json file of the EVM template as a starter.